Badger Infrastructure Solutions Ltd. (OTCMKTS:BADFF) Short Interest Update

-Badger Infrastructure Solutions Ltd. (OTCMKTS:BADFF) was the target of a significant drop in short interest in the month of August.
-As of August 13th, there was short interest totalling 98,500 shares, a drop of 40.8% from the July 29th total of 166,300 shares.
-Based on an average daily volume of 1,000 shares, the days-to-cover ratio is currently 98.5 days.
+Badger Infrastructure Solutions Ltd. (OTCMKTS:BADFF) was the target of a large decline in short interest in the month of August.
+As of August 13th, there was short interest totalling 98,500 shares, a decline of 40.8% from the July 29th total of 166,300 shares.
+Based on an average daily volume of 1,000 shares, the days-to-cover ratio is presently 98.5 days.

-A number of brokerages have recently issued reports on BADFF.
-TD Securities reduced their price objective on shares of Badger Infrastructure Solutions from C$37.00 to C$35.00 and set a “hold” rating for the company in a report on Monday, August 9th.
-Stifel Nicolaus reduced their price objective on shares of Badger Infrastructure Solutions from C$36.50 to C$34.50 and set a “hold” rating for the company in a report on Monday, August 9th.
-BMO Capital Markets reduced their price objective on shares of Badger Infrastructure Solutions from C$44.00 to C$42.00 and set an “outperform” rating for the company in a report on Monday, August 9th.
-Finally, Canaccord Genuity reduced their price objective on shares of Badger Infrastructure Solutions from C$38.00 to C$35.00 and set a “hold” rating for the company in a report on Monday, August 9th.
-Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-Badger Infrastructure Solutions presently has a consensus rating of “Hold” and a consensus target price of $37.10.
+Several equities analysts recently issued reports on BADFF shares.
+BMO Capital Markets decreased their price objective on Badger Infrastructure Solutions from C$44.00 to C$42.00 and set an “outperform” rating for the company in a research report on Monday, August 9th.
+TD Securities reduced their price target on Badger Infrastructure Solutions from C$37.00 to C$35.00 and set a “hold” rating for the company in a research report on Monday, August 9th.
+Canaccord Genuity reduced their price target on Badger Infrastructure Solutions from C$38.00 to C$35.00 and set a “hold” rating for the company in a research report on Monday, August 9th.
+Finally, Stifel Nicolaus reduced their price target on Badger Infrastructure Solutions from C$36.50 to C$34.50 and set a “hold” rating for the company in a research report on Monday, August 9th.
+Four research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+The company presently has a consensus rating of “Hold” and an average price target of $37.10.

 Badger Infrastructure Solutions Ltd. engages in the provision of soil excavation servces.
 It operates through the following geographical segments: Canada, U.S., and Corporate.
 The Canada and U.S. segments offer non-destructive excavating services.
 The Corporate segment includes share-based plans, and finance costs from the firm’s credit facilities.